ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Conceptual Message Wrapper Encodings

-Two basic types of RATS Conceptual Message Wrapper (CMW) are specified in this
+A RATS Conceptual Message Wrapper (CMW) has a tree structure of leaves that contain payload messages associated with their content type.
-document:
+The two leaf node types are

 1. A CMW using a CBOR or JSON record ({{type-n-val}});
 1. A CMW based on CBOR tags ({{cbor-tag}}).